 Important note: Keep in mind that if you’d like to password protect the majority — or all — of your posts, and you might want to change all of them to Public in the future, you’ll need to update each post one at a time as there currently isn’t a way to bulk edit multiple posts to switch from Password Protected to Public.
 Instead, the best way to go about this is to set your blog to Private.

 If you would like to make a specific page or post private, open the post for editing, click Edit in the publish module, select Private, and click Update Post to save the changes.
-This will make your page/post visible only to other users you have invited to our site (anyone who has a login to your Dashboard) and not the general public as well as users with the roles of Follower, Contributor or Author.
+This will make your page/post visible only to users who have Editor and Administrator roles on your site.
+Private posts are invisible to the general public as well as users with the roles of Follower, Contributor or Author.